Residential bridging loans

 Gross loan vs net advance

-In most retained-interest structures, the lender deducts the full interest charge for the planned term, plus the arrangement fee, from the loan upfront.
-This means the amount that actually reaches your account is lower than the headline loan figure.
-If your purchase requires a minimum amount to complete, you need to work backwards from that figure to understand what gross loan to request.
-The cost calculator lets you model this.
+In most retained-interest structures, the lender deducts the full interest charge and the arrangement fee from the loan upfront.
+The amount that actually reaches your account is lower than the headline figure.
+If your purchase requires a minimum amount, work backwards from that figure.
+The cost calculator models this.

 Your exit strategy: sale or remortgage

 The exit strategy is the most important element of any bridging application.
-It is your plan for repaying the loan at the end of the term, and lenders assess its credibility before almost everything else.
 Residential bridging exits almost always fall into one of two categories: a property sale or a remortgage.
 Getting the evidence right before you apply is the strongest thing you can do.

 1